jessepollak/blog/_posts/2012-11-13-lets-secure-secruity-defaults-together.md

 ---
 {% include JB/setup %}

 Today, an [article on authenticated encryption](http://tonyarcieri.com/all-the-crypto-code-youve-ever-written-is-probably-broken) hit the front page of Hacker News.
-Seeing as I'm working right now to implement a new, more secure, identity platform at [Clef](https://clef.io), it was interesting to use it test as a comparison tool to see what we were doing right (and wrong).
+Seeing as I'm working right now to implement a new, more secure, identity platform at [Clef](https://clef.io), it was interesting to use it as a comparison tool to see what we were doing right (and wrong).
 After a thorough review by the team, we decided that we were in fact following the correct protocols in our phone <-> server interactions (although, this article doesn't exactly apply to our situation).
 What the article did expose, however, was a serious flaw in our server security, which I had overlooked...but my cofounders had already addressed.

 I'll admit it: I'm not a security expert.
 I'm a self taught, primarily web focused developer who is trying to learn as much as possible about security (and everything, for that matter) in as short as time as possible (and that's why I'm not working on this company alone).
 But the fact that I overlooked this reasonably huge security flaw really reinforced in my mind some of the comments that were found in the [HN discussion](http://news.ycombinator.com/item?id=4779015).
 One stood out in particular, by [jarrett](http://news.ycombinator.com/user?id=jarrett):